teejayvanslyke/travels-with-vincent/_posts/2022-08-14-waking-up-at-the-cracker-barrel.markdown

 after only travelling a hundred miles.

-Exhausted from the day's travels, I scoured West Asheville for a reasonalble stealthy place to park, but couldn't find anywhere that wasn't either directly in front of a residence or on a busy commercial street.
+Exhausted from the day's travels, I scoured West Asheville for a reasonably stealthy place to park, but couldn't find anywhere that wasn't either directly in front of a residence or on a busy commercial street.
 So I searched for the nearest Cracker Barrel and made their parking lot my home for the night.